ILL-DIE-TRYING/phph1/README.md

 - [ ] Maintain any bug reports etc on Github
      1. ~2 days time over a year then I’ll just do it

-# CURRENT STATE
+# CURRENT STATE (2022-5-9)

-WARNING!
-I cannot guarantee that everything is properly validated and sane yet but as of 2022-4-26 I believe the package is in an extremely safe state.

-Currently this is unoptimized and unfinished.
-Once it is "finished" (Every call and all documentation have been added) I will break down its use here.
+PHPH1 is VERY usable at this point.
+If you find anything wrong, please report it here on Github.

-There is currently 61 of 63 available methods available.
+There is currently 63 available methods.

-Error reporting 95% exists in the app

-Everything should be validated and safe but I need to go back through and validate my own code for safety
+Everything should be validated and safe but I need to go back through and validate my own code for safety UPDATE 2022-5-9: Everything is validated as best as I can test it.
+Drive it like you stole it!

 # REQUIREMENTS